psau-edu-sa/se3131-practical-project-mlt/README.md

 The signals in lane 5 allow cars to reverse traffic when it does not interfere with another signal

+## The goal of the system
+The system must be designed so that the traffic lights must operate in an orderly manner according to the numbering.

 ## Simulation for the system